ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 This needs to be the last route in scotty, as the `"/:hash"` will match anything after "/", so you can't have any more routes after it.
 (This is not technically accurate, as in this case `"/:hash"` will only match Integers, but it is practially true, and will eventually be the case when we're done.
 So just put it at the bottom and leave it there.)

-We grab the hash the same way we grabbed the url before, with param.
+We grab the hash the same way we grabbed the url before, with `param`.
 Then we need to get our database, so we can see if a url matches.
 Because our `urlMap` includes an integer for counting sake, we can ignore it and just grab the Map section.
 After that, we look up the "hash" in our database.